Medvedev's US Open match delayed by booing fans after photographer enters the court

 NEW YORK (AP) — Daniil Medvedev's match was delayed more than six minutes between points Sunday night, after a photographer entered the court on match point and the 2021 U.S. Open champion became enraged by the chair umpire's decision to award his opponent a first serve.

 The latest Medvedev meltdown on Louis Armstrong Stadium led to a wild change in the match.
-The No. 13 seed was a point away from being eliminated by Benjamin Bonzi for the second straight Grand Slam tournament.
-Instead, he won the next two sets to force a deciding fifth early Monday.
+The No. 13 seed was a point away from being eliminated, then won the next two sets to force a deciding fifth before Benjamin Bonzi eliminated him from a second straight major with a 6-3, 7-5, 6-7 (5), 0-6, 6-4 victory that ended early Monday.

+“I tried to stay calm in the match but it was not easy,” Bonzi said.

-Bonzi had just hit his first serve leading 5-4 in the third set after winning the first two.
+Bonzi had just hit his first serve leading 5-4 in the third set.
 After he missed it, a photographer left his position before the Frenchman could hit his second.

 Chair umpire Greg Allensworth told the photographer to get off the court, then announced that Bonzi would get another first serve because of the delay — which is common in tennis.
 Medvedev then approached the chair to complain about the decision.

-Note: This story has been corrected to show that Bonzi lost the point on match point.
-A previous version stated that he double-faulted.